rotemdan/wasm-core-spec-markdown/README.md

 * `reference/**/*` contains the reference `.rst` files generated via the [official repository](https://github.com/WebAssembly/spec/) using tools like `sphinx` and `SpecTec`.
 The files are extracted from `WebAssembly/spec/document/core/_spectec/**/*.rst`, which contains intermediate outputs, after the compiled LaTeX is embedded into the reStructuredText templates
 * `markdown/**/*` contains the corresponding AI converted markdown files, with a matching directory tree, and file names ending with `.md` extensions

+## Reference extraction date

+The currently used compiled reference core specification files were built from the official Git repository, last pulled at **26 August 2026**.

 ## Example of reference source and output markdown

 ### Source reStructuredText + embedded LaTeX math blocks (excerpt from `binary/types.rst`)